wentuoc/tp/docs/UserGuide.md

      have <ins>different meal names</ins>.
      * Meals that contain <ins>different sets of ingredients</ins> (ignoring both ingredient and meal prices) can have the <ins>same meal name</ins> (optional).
-     * To check for any existing meal before creating a new meal: you may use the `list` or `filter /mname` command to find meals having the _same meal name that you intend to use_, followed by the `view` or `filter /ing` command to check for _the list of ingredients in the meal(s) having the same meal name_ or _identify the meals having the same set of ingredients._
+     * To check for any existing meal before creating a new meal: you may use the `recipes` or `filter /mname` command to find meals having the _same meal name that you intend to use_, followed by the `view` or `filter /ing` command to check for _the list of ingredients in the meal(s) having the same meal name_ or _identify the meals having the same set of ingredients._